Home / Clientside & SDKs

 method on the returned card viewer reference.

-By default, users will be able to select and copy values to their clipboard.
+By default, users can select and copy values to their clipboard.

-The enableClipboard configuration property allows toggling the copy to clipboard feature on and off.
-By default, Account Holder's will be able to select and copy values to their clipboard on all fields.
+configuration property allows toggling the copy to the clipboard feature on and off.
+By default, Account Holders can select and copy values to their clipboard on all fields.

-When enabled, clicking the card number, expiration date or CVV field will copy the underlaying value to the Account Holder's clipboard.
-In addition to the copy event itself, there are two callback functions to allow customization when a user copies or fails to copy a value.
+When enabled, clicking the card number, expiration date, or CVV field will copy the underlying value to the Account Holder's clipboard.
+In addition to the copy event, two callback functions allow customization when a user copies or fails to copy a value.

 callback | description |